 Estimating the effort to get content produced can be an ambiguous task, but it is an estimate rather than an actual quantity of time or money.
 It’s not just about getting content produced either; the distribution, measurement and governance of that content may also need to be taken into consideration.

-The RICE method facilitates a well-rounded discussion and forces website project teams to answer some tricky questions, but the outcome will be a clear view of what is feasible and essential for launching the website at hand.
+The RICE method facilitates a well-rounded discussion and forces website project teams to answer some tricky questions, but the outcome will be a clear view of what is feasible and essential for launching the website.

 It’s easy to get excited as website projects kick-off and when lots of stakeholders are involved, the request for content can be overwhelming, with conflicting priorities.

-Adopting a structured technique to prioritising content will ensure content production and delivery is realistic in relation to project scopes, expectations can be managed in-line with available resources and business goals and user needs remain a focus as content is discussed and prioritised.
-This results in better content for audiences and time is focused on what is needed rather than being wasted on discussing, planning and producing low priority content.
+Adopting a structured technique to prioritising content will ensure website content production and delivery is realistic in relation to project scopes.
+Expectations can be managed in-line with available resources and business goals and user needs remain a focus as content is discussed and prioritised.
+Next time you receive multiple content requests or start a website redesign project, try one or some of these methods and see if it results in better content for audiences and time is focused on what is needed rather than being wasted on discussing, planning and producing low priority content.